GoInterject/GoInterject.github.io/wPortal/Data-Portals.md

 ![](/images/DataPortals/Timeout.png)
 <br>

 - **Data Portal Status** : You can conveniently enable or disable this Data Portal here.
+(A disabled Data Portal does not appear in the [Report Builder](/wIndex/ReportBuilder.html) and cannot be accessed in the Add-in.)

 ![](/images/DataPortals/Status.png)
 <br>